Skip to content

 Using GPUs

-To request GPU resources you must use the gpu queue.
-You must also explicitly specify gpu options; using a single dash for the default settings as shown in the example below is sufficient for many use cases.
+To submit a GPU job, you must use the gpu queue (for batch jobs) or the gpu_int queue (for interactive jobs).
+You must also explicitly specify GPU options; using a single dash for the default settings as shown in the example below is sufficient for many use cases.

 For example,